slavi010/dcn_game/README.md

 The most difficult when I developed this project is to handle the synchronization between all the players and the server.
 To do so, I used a simple but efficient: the server is THE SOURCE OF TRUTH.
-He contains a stack of history of all the actions (cf `PartyAction`) that happened in the game.
+It contains a stack of history of all the actions (cf `PartyAction`) that happened in the game.
 When a player join the game, he receives the whole history and can replay it to have the same state of data as the other players.
-This data are mainly in the file `lib/models/board/party.dart`.
+This data are mainly in the files `lib/models/board/party.dart` and `lib/models/board/board.dart`.

 So, all modifications of the data must be done via this process to be correctly synchronized!